How to Get a Fulbright Grant

 Grades Are Not the Only Criteria

-The Fulbright Scholarship is rumored to be reserved only for the top-achieving students.
+The Fulbright U.S. Student Program for Study/Research Grants is rumored to be reserved only for the top-achieving students.
 It’s true that competition is tough, but grades are not the only thing that count.

 The most important thing you can do is prepare at least one or two years in advance.
 If you are currently attending or are an alumnus of a U.S. university with a Fulbright program adviser, then your best bet is to make a appointment to see one.

 The majority of American students choose to study abroad in a few regions or countries such as Europe, China, or India.
 Competition for one of these countries is tough, and unless you are an outstanding student and have a resume full of extracurricular activities as well as an impressive proposal you probably should look elsewhere for funding.
 Instead of applying to one of the more popular countries, try aiming for a country off the beaten path where competition is much lower.

 Obviously, if you apply for the U.K. your chances of getting accepted are quite low, whereas if you apply to a country like Estonia, you have a very high chance of being accepted if you are qualified.
 Imagine visiting villages where local culture and traditions are still strong and pure and where you will have the most intense cultural experience possible.

 If you were hoping to improve your French skills, but don’t want to spend your time with a colony of Americans, consider countries such as Tunisia, Senegal, or Mauritius.
 All offer an exciting experience in less-touristy areas.
 If you want to learn Spanish, you don’t have to go to Spain.
 Why not try Nicaragua, Uruguay, or Honduras?